NBA Rumors: Bulls Could Get Paul George For LaVine, Markkanen & Young, ‘Fadeaway World’ Suggests

 According to Fadeaway World, the Chicago Bulls have multiple options as far as draft-day trades are concerned, including one that could allow them to acquire Paul George from the Los Angeles Clippers for three of their core players — guard Zach LaVine, power forward Lauri Markkanen, and small forward Thaddeus Young.

-As explained by the publication on Tuesday, George’s “meltdown” in this year’s playoffs should not define his career as a player, especially since he had previously been a top candidate for MVP honors.
-He also continued playing solidly in the regular season as he and Kawhi Leonard led the Clippers (49-23) to the second-best regular-season record in the Western Conference.
+As explained by the publication on Tuesday, George’s “meltdown” in this year’s playoffs should not define his career as a player, especially since he has had previously had MVP-caliber seasons.
+He also played solidly during the 2019-20 regular season as he and Kawhi Leonard led the Clippers (49-23) to the second-best record in the Western Conference.

 In his first season in Los Angeles, the six-time All-Star averaged 21.5 points, 5.7 rebounds, and 3.9 assists per game while shooting 43.9 percent from the field and 41.2 percent from beyond the arc, according to Basketball-Reference.

 Although Fadeaway World described George as an “aging” star at 30 years old, the site stressed that this also means his value in the trade market might not be as high as it used to be, hence the suggestion that the Bulls “strike while the iron is hot” and acquire him for three key players.
-The former Fresno State standout was also described as an “extremely smooth scorer” and a solid playmaker who could help Chicago in its rebuilding process.
+The former Fresno State standout was also described as an “extremely smooth scorer” and a solid playmaker who could help Chicago in its rebuild.

 As for the Clippers, the outlet speculated that if the hypothetical deal pushes forward, LaVine and Markkanen could “fit seamlessly” alongside Leonard in the team’s starting lineup.